-Chancellor of the Exchequer, while if the First Lord was a peer, the Second Lord usually served as Chancellor.
-Since 1827, however, the Chancellor of the Exchequer has always been Second Lord of the Treasury.
+Chancellor of the Exchequer, while if the First Lord was Chancellor.
+Since 1827, however, the Chancellor of the Exc Treasury.

-If important lessons were learnt that the National Debt (and public finances) require prudent management, when the Exchequer was abolished in 1833, HM Treasury became the ministerial department under the Chancellor of the Exchequer.
-When the Treasury was under commission, junior Lords were each paid £1,600 a year.^[10] It is insensible to consider the Treasury's history without the Bank of England, set up in the 17th century.
-The argument for England's bank grew after the "Glorious Revolution" of 1688 when William of Orange and Queen Mary ascended to England's throne.
-London-based Scottish entrepreneur, William Paterson proposed a "Bank of England" with a "fund for perpetual Interest" (not yet bonds or bills) that was passed by Parliament, supported by Charles Montagu, Chancellor of the Exchequer and Michael Godfrey, another leading City merchant.
-The public were invited to invest subscriptions totalling £1.2 million forming the initial capital stock onward loaned to the Government in return for a Royal Charter.
-At the same time the National Debt was born, paper money came into existence.
+If important lessons were learnt that the National Def management, when the Exchequer was abolished in 18 department under the Chancellor of the Exchequer.
+When the Lords were each paid £1,600 a year.[10]
+It is insensible to comof England, set up in the 17th century.
+The argument for Revolution" of 1688 when William of Orange and Queen M based Scottish entrepreneur, William Paterson proposed a "E Interest" (not yet bonds or bills) that was passed by Pa Chancellor of the Exchequer and Michael Godfrey, anothe invited to invest subscriptions totalling £1.2 million forming Government in return for a Royal Charter.
+At the same time came into existence.

-From the start, complementing the Treasury's policy-setting and oversight role, the Bank became the Government's banker; managing the Government's Treasury bank accounts, providing and arranging loans, maintaining cash-flow as required.
-It is also a commercial bank, dealing in bills and bonds (its own are called Gilts) sold to fund government borrowing, sometimes The Great Trading Franchises such as East India or Royal Africa and South Sea Companies.
-Involvement was indirect as well as direct, personal as well as institutional, in slavery and other heinous trades.
-The Bank's main roles were, however, more equivalent to that of overdraft finance or factoring, with responsibilities for external account or trade finance.
-Like all banks, assets and liabilities must always balance.
-The Bank and took the Government's Treasury deposits, including specie and precious metals, and issued notes.
-With paper money and debt securities and credit notes, it became widely better understood, especially internationally, that money had taken on many new forms or denominations, possess no intrinsic market value like Gold and yet still retain qualities of creditworthiness or trust to fulfil money payment obligations.
-But money in its various forms also meant money that can only be used in certain contexts or place and or types of business, requiring the existence of an international network of mutually-trusting Governments' Departments of Finance, Treasuries and or Central Banks that in turn accredit and guarantee commercial banks.
+From the start, complementing the Treasury's policy-settin Government's banker; managing the Government's Treasur loans, maintaining cash-flow as required.
+It is also a commerare called Gilts) sold to fund government borrowing, somet East India or Royal Africa and South Sea Companies.
+Involve as well as institutional, in slavery and other heinous trades. equivalent to that of overdraft finance or factoring, with refinance.
+Like all banks, assets and liabilities must always ba Treasury deposits, including specie and precious metals, an securities and credit notes, it became widely better understood taken on many new forms or denominations, possess no in retain qualities of creditworthiness or trust to fulfil money pa forms also meant money that can only be used in certain requiring the existence of an international network of mutt Finance, Treasuries and or Central Banks that in turn accredit

-During the 18th and early 19th centuries great demands were placed on Treasury and the Bank for funding-gap finance; the National Debt grew from £12 million in 1700 to £850 million by 1815, the year of Napoleon's defeat at Waterloo.
-However, in creating credit-issuing notes not fully backed by cash (gold) in hand, but were partly supported by credit given to the Government or by commerce - rendered itself liable to its depositors wanting all their money returned at once.
-The Bank therefore, needed to retain a prudent reserve of gold to ensure liabilities could be met on demand.
-This can be seen as the beginning of a policy of monetary stability.
-The 1844 bank Charter Act, After the French Wars, sterling's exchange rate was high so that the trade balance with Continental Europe was a long series of deficits, for which in addition to the offsets of the Empire's entrepot trade, Gold was needed, such as from Canada, Australia, USA, and South Africa, culminating too in the Boer War.
-Prudence and discretion alone almost always proved insufficient.
-The Treasury and The Bank faced many crises regarding gold reserve needed for domestic, British Empire, and foreign trade and policy purposes, not all good, practical or merely pragmatic, some undoubtedly nefarious?
+During the 18th and early 19th centuries great demands of funding-gap finance; the National Debt grew from £12 millio of Napoleon's defeat at Waterloo.
+However, in creating cre (gold) in hand, but were partly supported by credit given to itself liable to its depositors wanting all their money return retain a prudent reserve of gold to ensure liabilities could b beginning of a policy of monetary stability.
+The 1844 bank O exchange rate was high so that the trade balance with Contine which in addition to the offsets of the Empire's entrepot trad Australia, USA, and South Africa, culminating too in the Boo always proved insufficient.
+The Treasury and The Bank faced for domestic, British Empire, and foreign trade and policy pragmatic, some undoubtedly nefarious?

-Considered by some as the first move towards nationalisation, the 1844 Bank Charter Act was also the key move towards the monopoly of banknote issue.
-The crucial clause of the Act was a monetary one; it provided that, beyond the Bank's capital of £14 million, its notes were to be backed by gold or bullion.
-This, together with a fixed price for standard gold, laid the foundation for the gold standard, which during the 19th century, spread world-wide and created a long period of price stability.
-Money flow is based on confidence and is therefore vulnerable to panic shocks.
-A rescue operation, later termed the BoE's Lifeboat, in the form of syndicated guarantees by leading banks to fund for banks in crisis was established by the Governor of the Bank of England with over £17 million promised.
-The Bank therefore had to fully accept responsibility for the stability of the banking system as a whole.
-This is now generally accepted duty by all central banks, each of whom issue annual Solvency and Financial Condition Reports of their national banking sectors.
+Considered by some as the first move towards nationalisation key move towards the monopoly of banknote issue.
+The crucia provided that, beyond the Bank's capital of £14 million, its no This, together with a fixed price for standard gold, laid the four the 19th century, spread world-wide and created a long period confidence and is therefore vulnerable to panic shocks.
+A Lifeboat, in the form of syndicated guarantees by leading established by the Governor of the Bank of England with over had to fully accept responsibility for the stability of the banking accepted duty by all central banks, each of whom issue annual of their national banking sectors.